chicagomaroon/data-visualizations/CONTRIB.md

     }
     ```
     - Make sure the title you write in the `meta_data.json` file is the same as the title you give your visual in `main.js` and in `index.html`'s `<title>` tag.
-6. Run `npm run lint` and make the changes that the output recommends.
+6. Run `npm run format` and make the changes that the output recommends.
 7. Go to the base folder of the `data-visualizations` repository and run the command `npm run process-visual --year=[year] --story=[kebab-case-story-name]`
     - Example: `npm run process-visual --year=2023 --story=example-visual`
 8. Create a Pull Request to have your visual reviewed by committing and pushing your changes.